Launch of the world’s first independent catalogue of CO2 storage resource for CCUS

 The CO2 Storage Resource Catalogue is a pioneering initiative to accelerate the deployment of carbon capture, utilization and storage (CCUS) by supporting the consistent evaluation of storage resources.

-London, July 1, 2020 – The Oil and Gas Climate Initiative (OGCI), the Global CCS Institute and Pale Blue Dot Energy today announced the launch of the CO2 Storage Resource Catalogue, the first independent worldwide evaluation of geologic CO2 storage resource assessments.
+London, July 1, 2020 – The Oil and Gas Climate Initiative (OGCI), the Global CCS Institute and Storegga today announced the launch of the CO2 Storage Resource Catalogue, the first independent worldwide evaluation of geologic CO2 storage resource assessments.

 The Catalogue aims to become the global repository for all future storage resource assessments, supporting the growth of a safe and commercially viable CCUS industry.
 It will do this by bolstering investors’ understanding of commercial development and maturity of published CO2 storage resources, thereby leading to increased investor confidence.